jeanpaulmst/Examen-MercadoLibre/README.md

 # **MercadoLibre Exercise - Backend (EN)**

 ## Description
-This is an tecnical interview exercise that is usually asked in MercadoLibre for the position of backend developer.
+This is an technical interview exercise that is usually asked in MercadoLibre for the position of backend developer.
 In mi case, I coded it for the subject "Software Development" in university.

 In this repo you´ll find my solution that I´ll try to explain it with some simple graphics and comments.